TallKite/linnstrument-firmware/README.md

 8) choose note lights

+9) set additional features

-9) set locator CCs
+10) set locator CCs, set Tuning Table mode

 EDOS

 The edo (the notes per octave) ranges from 5edo to 55edo, plus "OFF" which makes the Linnstrument run normally.
+An edo can be stretched, allowing non-octave scales like Bohlen-Pierce.
 Change the edo by swiping, or by setting a switch or footswitch to EDO+ or EDO- to move up or down to the next EDO.
+(Long-press TAP TEMPO and swipe.)
 Changing the edo automatically adjusts all column offsets and row offsets so that their size in cents stays roughly the same.
 So your bosanquet keyboard layout remains roughly bosanquet, and your F#BEADGBE guitar tuning remains roughly F#BEADGBE.

 The anchor pad is a specific pad that doesn't change pitch when you change the edo.
 The anchor pad chooser displays the row and column of the current anchor pad.
 For example, "R4C11" (or "4 11" on the Linnstrument 128) means row 4 (from the top) and column 11.
 Tap the blue "R4C11" anywhere and you'll see the normal display with the anchor pad blinking.
 Tap any pad to set it as the new anchor pad.
 This pad beomes the new tonic, and all the lights will shift accordingly.